AlexsLemonade/scpca-docs/docs/download_files.md

 This zip file includes data for any [multiplexed samples](#multiplexed-sample-libraries).
 All spatial data for any samples sequenced using [spatial transcriptomics](#spatial-transcriptomics-libraries) are available separately as a zip file.

-When downloading any of the available Portal-wide data downloads, all metadata and bulk RNA-seq data is also included.
+When downloading any of the available Portal-wide data downloads, all relevant metadata and bulk RNA-seq data is also included.

 Each zip file will be named with the chosen data format (either `single-cell-experiment` or `anndata`) and the date you accessed the data on the ScPCA Portal.
 Each zip file will contain a folder for each project with gene expression data for all samples in that project as either individual objects or a single [merged object](#portal-wide-downloads-as-merged-objects), depending on your selection.